jylevergara/phone-directory-app/README.md

 ## Execution

-1. **Display Title**: Upon starting, the program displays the specified title
+1. **Display Title**: Upon starting, the program displays the specified title.
+2. **User Prompt**: The user is prompted to enter a partial name for searching.